Nový Jičín: Etymology

 There are two theories as to how the name "Jičín" came about.
-According to local legends, it could be derived from the brave daughter of a local castle owner named Jitka (Jitčín, later amended to Jičín).
-Another theory derives the name from the Slavic word for wild boar div (Dičín, later amended to Jičín).
+According to local legends, it could be derived from the brave daughter of a local castle owner named Jitka (Jitčín, later evolved to Jičín).
+Another theory derives the name from the Slavic word for 'wild boar' dik (Dičín, later amended to Jičín).

-The attribute Nový ("new") was added to distinguish it from Starý Jičín ("Old Jičín").
+The attribute Nový ('new') was added to distinguish it from Starý Jičín ('old Jičín').

 Geography

 Nový Jičín is located about 30 km southwest of Ostrava.
 It lies in the Moravian-Silesian Foothills.
 The highest point is the hill Dlouhý kopec at 585 m above sea level.
-The town is situated on the small river of Jičínka, at its confluence with the streams Zrzávka, Grasmanka and Rakovec.
+The town is situated on the Jičínka River, at its confluence with the streams Zrzávka, Grasmanka and Rakovec.

 History

 The first written mention of Nový Jičín is from 1313, however it was probably founded around 1280.
 It was established as the economic centre of the Starý Jičín estate.
 It was a property of Lords of Kravaře and later of the Zierotin family.

 Žerotínský Castle was originally part of the town fortifications, the construction of which began in the 1380s and continued in the early 16th century.
 During the rule of Bedřich of Zierotin (1533–1541), the castle was rebuilt into a Renaissance residence.

 In 1620, Frederick V promoted Nový Jičín to a royal town.
 The town was decimated by Thirty Years' War and by large fires in 1768 and 1773.

 In the 19th century, the Jewish population returned to the town and large textile factories were established.
 The hatter industry has flourished and Nový Jičín is still today called the "town of hats".
 During the industrialization in the mid-19th century, two town gates and most turrets and attic of the castle were demolished.
 Only two defense towers were left in memory.

-Until 1918, the town was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.
+Until 1918, the town was part of Austria-Hungary, head of the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.

+After the end of World War I, by 24 November 1918, the town became part of the Czechoslovak Republic.

 The German population was expelled in 1945.

 Demographics

 Economy

 Nový Jičín is known for the hatting industry.
 Hats have been made here since 1630.
 The mechanical production began here in 1865 and is the oldest hat factory in the world.
 The modern TONAK company was established in 1945 and is still one of the three largest headwear manufacturers in the world.

 The largest employer with headquarters in the town is Hanon Systems Autopal, a manufacturer of refrigeration and air conditioning components for the automotive industry.
+The company employs more than 1,500 people.